SLKone/SLKone.github.io/_sub-industries/technology-providers.md

   - "Sector judgment: We know how technology providers make money and where they lose it."
   - "Faster releases: Practical working methods that shorten the path from idea to shipped product."
   - "Stronger ecosystems: Partner and channel relationships managed for results you can measure."
-  - "Leaner operations: Tighter processes, with technology and AI added only where they pay back."
+  - "Leaner operations: Tighter processes, reporting, and automation added only where they pay back."
-  - "The same people start to finish: We work alongside your team and leave the capability behind."
+  - "The same people start to finish: We work alongside your team through design and implementation."
+proof_cases:
+  - Software-As-A-Service-Reporting-in-Power-BI-+-Azure-for-$400M-Health-Enablement-Company
+  - Sales-Incentive-Program-and-Budget-100M-Software-Provider

-cta-title: "Ready to enhance your technology offerings and optimize your operations?"
+cta-title: "Ready to ship faster and run leaner?"
 cta: "Talk to SLKone about getting your product to market faster and your operations running leaner."
 icon: "fa-microchip"
 color: "forest"